DimensionDweller/pix2pix_historical_A2_image_restoration/README.md

 Certainly!
-My apologies for the oversight.
-Here's the corrected content with the appropriate formatting:
+Here's the corrected content with the `$$` signs around each equation:

 ### Loss Function